cpbirch/balls/README.md

 	Note: You can still do custom include/exclude from browser.
 	All teams using will have their Balls pointing to the same CI server.

-### Balls Colors
+### Ball Colors

-1. Green is good.
+1. Green Ball is a healthy Ball.
-2. Yellow is building.
+2. Yellow Ball is trying to go back to being healthy.
-3. Red is broken.
+3. Red Ball is a broken Ball.
-4. Orange is building what was broken.
+4. Orange Ball is trying to go back to being healthy after being broken.

 ### UI Controls

-1. Toggle sound when build breaks.
+1. Toggle sound when Balls break.
+2. Toggle sound when Balls are healthy after they break.
 2. Toggle text rotation.
-3. Attraction/Repulsion for all green balls.
+3. Attraction/Repulsion for all the green Balls.

 ### Supported CI Servers